Pretasoc/phirSOFT.Bookshelve/README.md

 # phirSOFT.Bookshelve
-An ebook reader for UWO
+An ebook reader for UWP